 We’ve just gone through the most recent Bitcoin halving this year.

-One thing for sure is, today’s “best” miners have nothing to do with what used to be the best two years ago.
+One thing for sure is, that today’s “best” miners have nothing to do with what used to be the best two years ago.

 People are taking off, and fewer miners remain on the network making big money.

 What’s the Best ASIC for Bitcoin Mining?

-Before you go and buy the last Bitmain model, let us tell you that best can mean different things.
+Before you go and buy the last Bitmain model, let us tell you that the best can mean different things.